 Treatments for Pregnancy Tumors

 Pregnancy tumors usually disappear on their own after the baby's birth.
 However, if the tumor interferes with eating, your dentist or a specialist may choose to remove it.
 This involves a simple procedure performed under local anesthesia.
 It should be kept in mind that even if the tumor is removed during pregnancy, it redevelops in about half the cases.
-If the lump is not removed, your dentist will try to determine the possible cause that triggered the tumor's development -- such as built-up plaque -- and remove it.
+If the lump is not removed, your dentist will try to determine the possible cause that triggered the tumor's development -- such as plaque buildup -- and remove it.

 You can help prevent or reduce the likelihood that a pregnancy tumor will develop by following good oral hygiene habits at home (brushing twice a day with a fluoride-containing toothpaste, flossing once a day, using an antimicrobial mouth rinse) during your pregnancy.